 As often as I can get away from my busy law practice, I do enjoy traveling.
-In the last few years, I have been to Canada, Mexico, Alaska, Hawaii, Florida just to name a few areas.
+In the last few years, I have been to Canada, Mexico, Caribbean islands, Montana, Alaska, Hawaii, New England, Florida, Tennessee to just to name a few areas I have been to in the last few years.

 I love to go fishing in Mexico and Alaska.
 I like Sportfishing to get the catch of the day.
-I have been able to reel in a Tuna, Roosterfish, King Salmon and a Mahi Mahi.
+I have been able to reel in a Tuna, Roosterfish, Halibut, King Salmon and a Mahi Mahi.

 I also love to cook.
-I am quite active with the Nevada BBQ Association in which I was the Treasurer.
+I am quite active with the Nevada BBQ Association in which I was the Treasurer of the organization a few years ago.
 Cooking BBQ and being very meticulous on what food comes off my grill or smoker is important.
 I find cooking/backyard BBQ being a great stress release.
 I also enjoy volunteering my time which is a constant theme of this application.
 I am a people-person.
+I have used my skills to provide food for the less fortunate at charity events.